Lohengrin (opera): Composition

 I feel pleased and happy as a result, since I am well satisfied with what I have done.

 As outlined to Heine, Wagner's plan was to build on the success of the premiere of Rienzi in Berlin on 24 October 1847 with a follow-up performance of Lohengrin.
 As it turned out Rienzi in Berlin was not a success and Lohengrin was not performed there until 1859.

 Composition of the full score began three months later on 1 January 1848, and by 28 April 1848 the composition of Lohengrin was complete.
 In September 1848 Wagner conducted excerpts from Act I at a concert in Dresden to mark the 300th anniversary of the court orchestra (later Dresden Staatskapelle).

+Musical style

-Musical styleLohengrin occupies an ambivalent position within Wagner's aesthetic oeuvre.
-Despite Wagner's ostensible rejection of French grand opéra, Lohengrin, like all Wagner's operas, and for that matter his later musikdramas, owes some debt to the form as practised by Auber, Halévy and, irrespective of what Wagner sets out in his prose writings, Meyerbeer.
+Lohengrin occupies an ambiguous position within Wagner's aesthetic oeuvre.
+Despite Wagner's ostensible rejection of French grand opéra, Lohengrin, like all Wagner's operas, and especially his later Musikdramas, owes some debt to the form as practiced by Auber, Halévy and, irrespective of what Wagner sets out in his prose writings, Meyerbeer.
 Lohengrin is also the last of Wagner's four "Romantic" operas, and continues with the associative style of tonality that he had previously developed in Tannhäuser.
 And Lohengrin is also the last of his composed works before his political exile, and despite the seventeen-year-long performance hiatus, Lohengrin's musical style nevertheless anticipates Wagner's future leitmotif technique.